cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 }
 ```

-Which specifies that the feature information agent query files will be expected to be placed in the `stack-manager/inputs/data/fia-queries` directory.
+Which specifies that the Feature Info Agent query files will be expected to be placed in the `stack-manager/inputs/data/fia-queries` directory.

 ## Debugging the Stack Manager in VSCode